 Years ended December 31,

-In millions 2 018 2 2017 2 016
+In millions 2019 2 017

-Beginning balance \$ 2.8 \$ 1.9 \$ 1.0
+Beginning balance \$ 3.2 \$ 2.8 \$ 1.9

-Gross increases based on tax positions related to the current year 1.4 1.0 0.9
+Gross increases based on tax positions related to the current year 0.6 1.4 1.0

-Reductions due to expiry of statute of limitations (1.0) (0.1) -
+Reductions due to expiry of statute of limitations (0.6) (1.0) (0.1)

-Ending balance \$ 3.2 \$ 2.8 \$ 1.9
+Ending balance \$ 3.2 \$ 3.2 \$ 2.8

-Non-current \$ 3.2 \$ 2.8 \$ 1.9
+Non-current \$ 3.2 \$ 3.2 \$ 2.8

 The Company's unrecognized tax benefits relate to the pricing of its various inter-company transactions.
 Because the transfer pricing calculation is often multifaceted, taking into account economics, finance, industry practice, and functional analysis, a company's transfer pricing position often sits at a particular point along a wide continuum of possible pricing outcomes.
 The inherent subjectivity in pricing inter-company balances gives rise to measurement uncertainty.
 Management has considered the valuation uncertainty in determining the measurement of the uncertain tax position.
 There are no current tax audit examinations.
-Management estimates that it is reasonably possible that approximately \$0.9 million of our gross unrecognized tax benefits (\$0.1 million of our net unrecognized tax benefits) may be recognized by the end of 2019 as a result of a lapse of the statute of limitations.
+Management estimates that it is reasonably possible that approximately \$0.2 million of our gross unrecognized tax benefits (\$0.1 million of our net unrecognized tax benefits) may be recognized by the end of 2020 as a result of a lapse of the statute of limitations.

-At December 31, 2018, 2017 and 2016, there were \$0.7 million, \$0.6 million, and \$0.4 million of unrecognized tax benefits respectively, that if recognized would affect the annual effective tax rate.
+At December 31, 2019, 2018 and 2017, there were \$0.7 million, \$0.7 million, and \$0.6 million of unrecognized tax benefits respectively, that if recognized would affect the annual effective tax rate.

 The Company recognizes interest accrued and penalties relating to unrecognized tax benefits in the income tax line.
-During the years ended December 31, 2018, 2017 and 2016, the Company recognized approximately \$nil, \$0.1 million and \$nil respectively, in interest and penalties.
+During the years ended December 31, 2019, 2018 and 2017, the Company recognized approximately \$nil, \$nil and \$nil respectively, in interest and penalties.